Managing the Voice Escalation Queue

 - SLA timers count down in real time, making overdue items clearly visible.

-- You can call back customers, resolve escalations, and reassign work from the detail panel.
+- You can take ownership, record customer contact, resolve escalations, and reassign work from the detail panel.

 - The list stays current through automatic polling and tab-focus refresh.